 The timing is deliberate.
 With Friedrich Merz's CDU leading polls ahead of the February election, Klingbeil appears to be staking out common ground on defense policy that could survive a change in government.
 Both major parties now acknowledge that Germany must significantly increase defense spending beyond the NATO two-percent target, though they differ on fiscal mechanisms.

 The SPD leader's rhetoric marks a departure from Olaf Scholz's more cautious approach during his tenure as chancellor.
-While Scholz announced the €100 billion Bundeswehr special fund after Russia's invasion of Ukraine—his so-called Zeitenwende or "turning point"—implementation has been slower than Germany's European partners demanded.
+While Scholz announced the €100 billion Bundeswehr special fund after Russia's invasion of —his so-called or —implementation has been slower than Germany's European partners demanded.